- Omega Seamaster Planet Ocean 600m Grey Ceramic

 Seamaster:

-• Planet Ocean 600m Tokyo 2020: Capped at 2,020 pieces to mark the 2020 Tokyo Olympics, they are crafted out of steel and feature a polished white ceramic dial.
+- Planet Ocean 600m Tokyo 2020: This coveted limited edition number deserves its status as one of the best Omega watches to buy as 2,020 pieces were only produced.
+Marking the 2020 Tokyo Olympics, they are crafted out of steel and feature a polished white ceramic dial.
 Given the Tokyo Olympics emblem on the caseback, you can buy it at retail for £7,700 as of January 2024.

 Is Omega Better Than Rolex?